lvlcn-t/loggerhead/README.md

 #### NewLogger

-This function initializes a new logger with default settings or [custom handlers](#custom-handlers) if provided.
+This function initializes a new logger with default settings or a [custom handler](#custom-handlers) if provided.
 It's the starting point for using Loggerhead in your application.

 ```go
 log := logger.NewLogger()